Serious Bacterial

 Cefepime-taniborbactam drug development project

 GARDP and Venatorx Pharmaceuticals Inc. (“Venatorx”) have been collaborating since March 2020 to accelerate the development of cefepime-taniborbactam, an antibiotic combination that has activity against some of the most resistant bacteria, including carbapenem-resistant Enterobacterales and carbapenem-resistant Pseudomonas aeruginosa.
-These bacteria have been identified as priority pathogens in urgent need of new treatments by the World Health Organization.
+These bacteria have been identified as priority pathogens in urgent need of new treatments by the World Health Organization (WHO).

-In light of these responsibilities, GARDP has launched an observational study of patients with carbapenem-resistant infections which will take place at 11 hospitals in India and South Africa.
+GARDP will also have an active role in the clinical interventional studies that are needed to generate real-world evidence for the proper use of cefepime-taniborbactam in the treatment of adults with multidrug-resistant infections.
+In preparation, GARDP has launched an observational study of patients with carbapenem-resistant infections, which is taking place at 10 hospitals in India and South Africa.
 The study will provide GARDP and others with data about the current treatments and clinical outcomes of patients with some of the most serious infections in those countries (e.g. infections caused by carbapenem-resistant Enterobacterales and Pseudomonas aeruginosa).
 Results from this study will inform the design of a subsequent interventional trial to determine the ability of cefepime-taniborbactam to treat patients with infections caused by carbapenem-resistant pathogens.

 GARDP and Venatorx are committed to working together to distribute cefepime-taniborbactam on an affordable basis worldwide.
 GARDP has exclusive rights to distribute and sub-distribute cefepime-taniborbactam in certain low- and lower middle-income countries, as well as in the public markets in India and South Africa.